kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 The next question I'm usually asked is about my expected pay and when I could start.

-I don't have to answer any of the other bullshit questions anymore because I already shared with them what they needed to know about me.
+I don't have to answer any of the other bullshit questions anymore because I already shared with the interviewer what they needed to know about me.

 That's enough to get hired based on my personal experience.